atharvadhurwey/atharvadhurwey/README.md

 -------------------

 * 🌍  I'm based in Betul
-* ✉️  You can contact me at [atharva.dhurwey.2000@gmail.com](mailto:atharva.dhurwey.2000@gmail.com)
-* 🧠  I'm learning Flutter and Firebase
+* 🧠  Currently learning Flutter and Firebase
-* 🤝  I'm open to collaborating on Websites
+* 🤝  Open to collaborating on Websites
 * ⚡  Just a student who loves codeing

 ### Languages & Tools